Rakeshmonkee/DMA/DMA FAQ.md

 __How do I flash my FW?__
 : If you are using 35T, use Open OCD to [program](https://docs.lambdaconcept.com/screamer/programming.html) and [to upgrade](https://docs.lambdaconcept.com/screamer/openocd.html) or visit [How to Flash](https://github.com/Rakeshmonkee/DMA/tree/main/How%20to%20Flash)

+__What donor board do I need?__
+: Any PCIe Device technically can be used as a donor board.
+I wouldn't recommend using the values from an already existing PCIe Device you have on your computer.
+E.g. (GPU).
+I use an Intel Wifi 6 Ax200 card.
+You don't need to use this, you can use devices such as video capture cards, USB extensions, Sound Cards, SATA Expansion Cards, and so on.

 More coming soon